hsuhanooi/hsuhanooi.github.io/about.md

 title: About
 ---

 My name is Hsu Han Ooi and I've worked within the Seattle tech community for over 15 years.
-I'm a developer, entrepreneur, and investor.
+I'm a husband, developer, entrepreneur, dog dad, and investor.
 I've lived in Seattle since 2003 and graduated from UW with a BS in Computer Science.
-Since then I've worked at various startups throughout the Seattle area and continue to be excited by the burgeoning Seattle technology community.
+Since then I've worked at various startups throughout the Seattle area and continue to be excited by the burgeoning Seattle tech community.
+Outside of tech, in 2017 I got married to the love of my life and in 2018 we adopted the sweetest Chow-Chow [Gojira](https://www.instagram.com/gojiraonadventures/?hl=en).

 ## Current Projects
+* Back on the hunt!
+Researching new opportunities around the crypto space (DeFi) and AI to start another company.

 ## Past Projects